-Dr. Saini returned to the Lown Institute and Lown Cardiovascular Group in 2007.
-Dr. Saini is Board-certified in Cardiovascular Disease, Internal Medicine, and Nuclear Cardiology and has been on the faculty of the Department of Medicine at Harvard Medical School and the Department of Nutrition at the Harvard School of Public Health, where he initiated the first course on global cardiovascular disease focused on translation, policy, and prevention.
+In 2007 Dr. Saini returned to the Brigham and Women’s Hospital as an attending physician and to the Lown Institute as President.
+Dr. Saini is Board-certified in Cardiovascular Disease, Internal Medicine, and Nuclear Cardiology.
+He has served on the faculty of Harvard Medical School and the Harvard School of Public Health.
+At Harvard, he initiated the first course focused on policy translation for the global prevention of cardiovascular disease.

 With Shannon Brownlee of the New America Foundation, Dr. Saini convened the Avoiding Avoidable Care Conference in April 2012, the first major academic conference focused on the problem of overuse.
 That event has now evolved into the Lown Annual Conference.
 With Ms. Brownlee, he is the co-convener of the Right Care Alliance, a grassroots network of physicians, nurses, patient activists, and community leaders dedicated to creating public demand for care that is safe, effective, affordable, and just.

 He has spoken and presented research about avoiding unnecessary care at professional meetings around the world.
 Dr. Saini has been a columnist for Prevention India magazine, has been quoted in numerous print media, and has been a guest commentator on radio and television.
 His intellectual interests include nutritional and preventive cardiology, technology applications for medicine, the biology of aging, and global health.